madfixed/awg-adguard-easy/README.md

 ## AmnewziaWG Easy & List updated:
 1. Add AdGuard DNS Home
 2. Set DNS: 127.0.0.1#53
+3. Access to Web UI panels is only possible via VPN

 You have found the easiest way to install & manage WireGuard on any Linux host!